 Describe how IL services funded under chapter 1 of title VII of the Act will be coordinated with and complement other services to avoid unnecessary duplication with other Federal, State, and local programs, including the OIB program authorized by chapter 2 of title VII of the Act, that provide IL- or VR-related services.

 As referenced above, there is a strong culture in NH regarding the need to insure that services are not duplicated.
 This has been the tradition that has been the driving force around the provision of IL Services.
 The DSE, GSIL, and the SILC continue to work hard to identify duplication of IL services.
 Through the continued collaboration of the DSE, IL Center, and the SILC a linkage with the Statewide Advocacy group on transportation is being developed in order that the objectives identified in the SPIL can be actualized through the DSE, IL Center and SILC partnership.
 Because of the changes instituted by the NH Department of Health and Human Services relative to the delivery of Medicaid services, the DSE, IL Center, SILC and other disability-related organizations and service providers the need for a stronger and more integrated collaborations were identified in the SPIL development forums held at four locations in the state earlier this year.
 There has been a strong partnership between the OIB program, to insure that IL services provided by that program are not duplicated.
 The State Coordinator for the Older Blind Program (chapter 2) continues to sit on the SILC and assists in insuring that input on issues related to chapter 2 are identified in order to avoid any service duplications.
 The strong collaboration between the DSE's State IL Services Program and Granite State Independent Living Center, as well as the collaboration with the recipients of Part B monies has resulted in more individuals receiving these services over the years, in spite of no significant increase in state and Federal resources used to fund the Program.
 The DSE awarded grants provides IL services state wide.
 As a result, services delivered by community-based, consumer controlled organizations (IL Center, Northeast Services for Deaf and Hard of Hearing, and the Brain Injury Association of New Hampshire) have increased to more diverse populations, especially those in rural areas.
 Even with the stagnation of resources available the number and diversity of individuals with significant disabilities served has increased in the past 3 years.
 However, the DSE does not expect that this trend will continue over the course of this SPIL.
-As in the past SPIsL, the partnerships which have been created over the past 16 years, continue to try to identify ways to expand the capacity to coordinate services.
+As in the past SPIL, the partnerships which have been created over the past 16 years, continue to try to identify ways to expand the capacity to coordinate services.

 1.7 Independent Living Services for Individuals who are Older Blind